ILT-HSR/hmi-android/README.md

 # Installation

-Open the following links in a browser on your android device to install the newest release directly from here:
+Open the following links in a browser on your Android device to install the newest release:

 ## Stable Releases